ethanabrooks/dissertation/adpp.typ

 Note that while the percentages of walls in the training and evaluation setting are the same, the exact wall placements are varied during training and the evaluation wall placements are withheld, so that the model must infer them from context.
-In figure , we measure the model's

-prediction accuracy of termination signals \(labeled "done / not done"), of next observations \(labeled "observation"), and of rewards \(labeled "reward").
-These predictions start near optimal, since the agent can rely on priors, that most timesteps do not terminate, that most transitions result in successful movement \(no wall), and that the reward is 0.
+In @fig:model-accuracy, we measure the accuracy of the model's prediction of termination signals (labeled "done / not done"), of next observations (labeled "observation"), and of rewards (labeled "reward").
+These predictions start near optimal, since the agent can rely on priors, that most timesteps do not terminate, that most transitions result in successful movement (no wall), and that the reward is 0.
 However, we also measure prediction accuracy for these rare events: the line labeled "done" measures termination-prediction accuracy exclusively on terminal timesteps; the "positive reward" line measures reward-prediction accuracy exclusively on timesteps with